KitsunedFox/undiscord-python/README.md

 ## Instructions:

+_This script might not work on Pydroid due to its limitations.
+Please try running on Termux with Python installed instead._

-1. Install the Libraries below using any python interpreter on PC or Android (Might not work on Pydroid.
-Try installing python on Termux instead)
+1. Install the Libraries below using any python interpreter on PC or Android.

    > **Libraries:**

    > [Furl - URL manipulation made simple.](https://pypi.org/project/furl/)
-   > `pip install furl`
+   > > `pip install furl`

 2. Execute the script from [Releases](https://github.com/HelpyFazbear/deleteDiscordMessages.py/releases/tag/Latest)
 3. Fill "Auth Token", "Guild ID" and "Channel ID" Fields.